nlbse2026/skill-classification/README.md

 ## Competition Overview

-The 2026 competition consists of building and assessing multi‑label classifiers that predict, for each issue, the set of domains and sub‑domains representing the skills required to solve it
+The 2026 competition consists of building and assessing multi‑label classifiers that predict, for each issue, the set of domains and sub‑domains representing the skills required to solve it.

 ## Dataset